This accessibility statement applies to the Birmingham Women’s and Children’s NHS Foundation Trust website (https://bwc.nhs.uk).

 Preparation of this accessibility statement

-This website was tested in July 2022 by Silktide, who performed an audit on 1,500 pages and 1,273 documents against all level A and AA success criteria of WCAG 2.1.
+This website was tested on January 2024 by Silktide, who performed an audit on 1,800 pages and 1,383 documents against all level A and AA success criteria of WCAG 2.1.

-This website's accessibility will be reviewed on a regular basis.
-The next review will take place in December 2022.
+This website's accessibility will be reviewed regularly.
+The next review will take place in July 2024.
 We will update this accessibility statement with any relevant changes.